 He takes me to task for describing only one of the bogus incidents I mentioned.
 What he means is that I described only one of the many variants of the same story I see over and over again.
 If there really are so meany genuine cases, why is it necessary to keep rehashing the phony ones?

 To buttress his implication that defensive gun uses (DGUs, as they’re affectionately called) are more commonplace than farting, he tosses out a list of 75 of them “from just the last 4 months”.
 Holy crap – 75 in 4 months.
 That adds up to…let me see, 225 per year.
-Almost as high as your chances of being struck by lightning.
+Almost a fraction as high as your chances of being struck by lightning.
 (Of course, the estimate that gunsters love to cite manages to bump the decimal point over a few notches, but that’s a story for another day.)

 Except that, um, not all of these incidents are exactly bona fide DGUs per se, as such, really and truly.
 Some mention defense against animal attacks which certainly can be self-defense but not what gunsters normally refer to as DGU; one mentions someone being shot with an arrow, and a few tell of successful defense using knives.
 Yep, warding off an attacker with a bow or a knife is supposed to prove that guns are necessary for self-defense.
 That’s only a sampling of the kind of logic that prevails on Planet Heston.